pinkfrangipani/SWEN303/pt1-report.md

 3. System functionality

 In deciding which scenarios to choose and modify, the system has to be taken into consideration.
-To meet the needs of our personas, the system must allow help them so the scenario is possible.
-This means that
+To meet the needs of our personas, the system must help them in achieving their goals so the scenario can be possible.
+This means incorporating the relationship between the different features and how the .

 ## Designs Ideation<a name="ideation"></a>